 \subsection{Conjecture on Dirichlet series}

-We recall the formula of Andrianov \cite{And74} for the standard $L$-function of Siegel modular forms of full level on $\Sp_4$.
-Let $f$ be a level one cuspidal Siegel modular eigenform of weight $\ell$ with Fourier expansion $f(Z)=\sum a_f(T)\exp(2\pi i \mathrm{tr}(TZ))$, where the sum is taken over half-integral, positive definite, symmetric matrices $T$.
+We recall the formula of Andrianov \cite{And74} for the standard $L$-function of Siegel modular forms of full level on $\Sp(4)$.
+Let $f$ be a cuspidal Siegel modular Hecke eigenform of weight $\ell$ and level one with Fourier expansion $f(Z)=\sum a_f(T)\exp(2\pi i \mathrm{tr}(TZ))$, where the sum is taken over half-integral, positive definite, symmetric matrices $T$.
 Let $\pi$ be the automorphic representation generated by the automorphic function corresponding to $f$.
 For a fixed index $T$, let $S$ denote a finite set of primes containing those that divide $8\det(T)$ and let $\chi_T(\cdot)=(\cdot,-\det(T))_2$ be the automorphic character induced by the Hilbert symbol.
 Then one has

-Here $L^S(\pi,Std,s)$ is the standard partial $L$-function of $\pi$, $\zeta^S$ is the partial Riemann zeta-function, $L^S(\chi_T,s)$ is the partial Dirichlet $L$-function associated to $\chi_T$, and $\mathrm{M}_2^S(\Z)$ denotes the $2 \times 2$ integer matrices with nonzero determinant, only divisible by primes away from $S$.
-See \cite{PollackUG} for a modern reference and derivation.
+Here $L^S(\pi,\mathrm{Std},s)$ is the partial standard $L$-function of $\pi$, $\zeta^S$ is the partial Riemann zeta-function, $L^S(\chi_T,s)$ is the partial Dirichlet $L$-function associated to $\chi_T$, and $M_2^S(\Z)$ denotes the $2 \times 2$ integer matrices with nonzero determinant, only divisible by primes away from $S$.
+See \cite[section 5.4]{PollackUG} for a modern reference and derivation.